Eurydia/notes-on-clean-programming-language/src/pages/index-mirror.md

 ```

 Implementations are tried in textual order.
-An implementation will be chosen for evaluation, if the arguments of a function call matched with the parameters.
+An implementation will be chosen, if the arguments of a function call matched with the parameters.

 For example:

+When invoked with $2$, the first implementation is tried.

 ```
 // Language: Clean